 Sebago Lake Water Level

 Portland Water District does not control the level of the lake but we do monitor it.
-Sebago Lake’s water level is controlled by the Eel Weir Dam at the outlet of the lake and the headwaters of the Presumpscot River.
-The Eel Weir Dam was first built at the outlet of the lake around 1827 and dam was later raised to its present height in 1884.
+Sebago Lake’s water level is controlled by the headwater structure of the Eel Weir Dam Project at the outlet of the lake and the beginning of the Presumpscot River.
+The Eel Weir Dam was first built around 1827 and the headwater structure was later raised to its present height in 1884.

 To view Sebago Lake (Maine) water level data compared to historical water level information, select a year between 1989 and 2022.
 You may view the water levels in either graphical or tabular form.